We have a number of workshops that we can run with either students or staff. Please contact us to discuss.

 Computers & Software included: Yes all resources are provided by Building Block Studio.

-Class size: two students per robot, 7 robots in operation at once. (ie, max 14 students per group)
+Class size: two students per robot. (max 26 students per group)